 The Pears Institute is a centre of innovative research and teaching on antisemitism, racialization and religious intolerance.
 It contributes to knowledge and understanding, policy formation and public debate.

 Latest Update: Early Career Fellowship - The Pears Institute seeks an outstanding postdoctoral researcher with a specialism in the study of antisemitism in the past or the present day.

-Our founding principle is that the study of antisemitism is vital to understanding all forms of racism, prejudice and xenophobia.
+Established by Pears Foundation in 2010, our founding principle is that the study of antisemitism is vital to understanding other forms of racialization, racism and religious intolerance.

 We are an internationally recognized centre for innovative research and teaching.

 Our scholarship contributes to public debate on antisemitism, racialization and religious intolerance and we provide expertise and advice to a wide range of institutions in the UK, Europe and the wider world.

 The Pears Institute for the Study of Antisemitism is based at Birkbeck, University of London and is both independent and inclusive.

 This panel discussion explores how liberalism, citizenship, nationality, religion, race and gender functioned and interacted differently in European Jewish heartlands, in the Mediterranean peripheries of Spain and the Ottoman empire, and in the North American Atlantic world.